Why OSHA Forklift Regulations Must be Followed

 Forklift carbon monoxide levels must not exceed those listed in section 1910.1000.

-All truck operators must be trained and certified.
-Forklifts must not be driven up to a person standing or sitting.
-Untrained workers cannot ride on forklifts.
-Workers should not stand or pass under the elevated portion of a truck, loaded or empty.
-Forklifts in need of repair must be taken out of service until repairs have been made.
-Fuel tanks must not be filled while the truck is running.
+Perhaps one of the most important OSHA forklift regulations requires all truck operators to be trained and certified.
+Lifts are not to be driven up to someone who is sitting or standing – untrained workers cannot ride on forklifts, either.
+Workers can’t stand or pass under the elevated part of the truck, regardless of whether or not it is loaded.
+Lifts in need of repair must be taken out of service until fixed.
+Fuel tanks may not be filled as the truck is actively running.

 OSHA Forklift Safety FAQs